On this page:

 Our personal information handling practices

-We collect and handle personal information for two key purposes.
+We collect, hold and use personal information for two key purposes:

-We collect health-related and welfare-related data and information to develop statistics for and information used by governments and researchers to assist with health and welfare policy and decision making.
+We collect, hold and use health-related and welfare-related data and information to develop statistics for and information used by governments and researchers to assist with health and welfare policy and decision making.
 This work includes:

-• maintaining national registers such as the National Death Index, National Mortality Database and National Cancer Database
+- maintaining national data collections such as the National Death Index, National Mortality Database, Australian Cancer Database and Australian Mesothelioma Registry

 We collect this personal information directly from members of the public or indirectly from Australian Government agencies, state or territory government bodies and other organisations.

-• records of applicants for vacancies and temporary engagement registers, employees, contractors and sales and purchases.
+- records of employees, former employees, contractors, consultants and applicants for vacancies and temporary engagement registers

-We may collect other types of personal information to help us carry out our management and operational functions including:
+We may collect, hold and use other types of personal information to help us carry out our management and operational functions including:

 We collect this information in various ways, including: